flatironinstitute/nomad/README.md

 - `manual_max_iterations`: If set, the algorithm will use this number as the maximum number of iterations (instead of running for 100 * target_rank iterations).
 - `verbose`: if set to `True` (and the caller's logging config allows it), will log a running record of estimation performance.
+- `diagnostic_config`: Optional.
+If set, it should contain a `DiagnosticDataConfig` data object including the level of per-iteration diagnostic information to record and the base path configuration for this output.
+This will only be useful when working with specific kernels that implement per-iteration diagnostic data output.

 Regardless of settings, the estimator will generate a warning if the iteration-over-iteration likelihood was observed to decrease during the course of estimation.
 (This is quite common due to numerics noise once a good estimate has been